scala/scala-lang/governance/index.md

 online courses), documentation, open source community outreach, and tooling.
 Community participation in all of these efforts is strongly encouraged.

-Scala 2 maintenance is primarily handled by the Lightbend team.
-They also participate in Scala 3 development.
+Scala 2 maintenance is primarily handled by the Scala team at Akka.
+That team also participates in Scala 3 development.

 VirtusLab focuses on infrastructure and tooling for Scala 3.